 Author, social critic, and political activist Naomi Wolf raises awareness of the pervasive inequities that exist in society and politics.
 She encourages people to take charge of their lives, voice their concerns and enact change.

 Wolf’s landmark international bestseller, The Beauty Myth, challenged the cosmetics industry and the marketing of unrealistic standards of beauty, launching a new wave of feminism in the early 1990s.
 The New York Times called it one of the most important books of the 20th century.
-In her long-anticipated book, Vagina: A Cultural History, she asks, “could a profound connection between a woman’s brain and her experience of her vagina affect her greater sense of creativity—even her consciousness?”
+In her long-anticipated book, Vagina: A New Biography, she asks, “could a profound connection between a woman’s brain and her experience of her vagina affect her greater sense of creativity—even her consciousness?”
 She argues that this connection is not only real—and long-overlooked—but that it is fundamental to a woman’s sense of self.

 Wolf’s New York Times bestseller, The End of America: A Letter of Warning to a Young Patriot, is an impassioned call to return to the aspirations and beliefs of the Founders’ ideals of liberty.
 The New York Times called the documentary version “pointedly inflammatory.”
 Her latest book, Give Me Liberty: A Handbook For American Revolutionaries, includes effective tools for citizens to promote civic engagement and create sustainable democracy.

 Her international journalism includes the investigative report “Guantánamo Bay: The Inside Story” for The Times of London, and as a columnist for Project Syndicate her articles have been published in India, Philippines, Egypt, and Lebanon.
 She’s a frequent blogger on The Huffington Post and writes cultural commentary for The Guardian, The Washington Post, and Harper’s Bazaar.
 Her TV appearances include Larry King Live, Meet the Press, The Joyce Behar Show, and The Colbert Report.